yyash145/peer_to_peeer/README.md

 A port number is a way to identify a specific process to which an internet or other network message is to be forwarded when it arrives at a server.
 All network-connected devices come equipped with standardized ports that have an assigned number.

+Persistent, i.e., usernames and their groups are stored in a file and we don't need to remake it.

+ g++ client.cpp -g -Wall -o client -lssl -lcrypto